Artvin Province: Geography

 Local industries include bee-keeping especially in Macahel region.

 Artvin is traversed by the northeasterly line of equal latitude and longitude.

 Demographics

 In addition to the ethnic Turks, the province is home to communities of Laz people and Hemshin peoples.
-Autochthonous Muslim Georgians form the majority in parts of Artvin Province east of the Çoruh River.
+Autochthonous Muslim Georgians (Imerkhevians) form the majority in parts of Artvin Province east of the Çoruh River.
 Immigrant groups of Georgian origins, found scattered in Turkey are known as Chveneburi.
-In particular, there is a prominent community of Chveneburi Georgians many of them descendants of Muslim families from Georgia who migrated during the struggles between the Ottoman Empire and Russian Empire during the 19th century.
+In particular, there is a prominent community of Chveneburi Georgians, many of them descendants of Muslim families from Georgia who migrated during the struggles between the Ottoman Empire and Russian Empire during the 19th century.
 With such diverse peoples, Artvin has a rich variety of folk song and dance (see Arifana and Kochari for examples of folk culture).